Anthroposophic medicine: Plant-derived treatments

 To select an anthroposophic substance for a particular illness, practitioners consider the source of the substances used.
-The character of a mineral, plant or animal is hypothesised to have been formed by the substances that are most active within it, in the belief that this character may also influence what the substance will accomplish when given to treat another organism.
-This is related to Samuel Hahnemann's Doctrine of signatures.
+The character of a mineral, plant, or animal is hypothesised to have been formed by the substances that are most active within it, in the belief that this character may also influence what the substance will accomplish when given to treat another organism.
+This is related to the doctrine of signatures.
 Willow, for example, is considered to have an unusual character:

 There is no scientific evidence that the shape of plants has ever caused a new medical property to be discovered.

 Beliefs about human biology

-Steiner described the heart not as a pump, but as a regulator of flow, such that the heartbeat itself can be distinguished from the circulation of blood.
-Anthroposophic medicine claims the flow in the blood of the circulatory system is, as Marinelli put it, "propelled with its own biological momentum, as can be seen in the embryo, and boosts itself with induced momenta from the heart".
+Steiner described the heart not as a pump but as a regulator of flow, such that the heartbeat itself can be distinguished from the circulation of blood.
+Anthroposophic medicine claims the flow of blood of the circulatory system is, as Marinelli put it, "propelled with its own biological momentum, as can be seen in the embryo, and boosts itself with induced momenta from the heart".

 This view of the heart is not based on any scientific theory and has been characterized as "crank science".

 Steiner believed that the sex of a baby was determined at the moment of conception by the alignment of the stars.

-Steiner's model of anatomy was based on a three-part notion, whereby the head is the thinking part, the abdomen and limbs the "metabolic" part, and the chest and heart a "rhythmic center".
+Steiner's model of anatomy was based on a three-part notion whereby the head is the "thinking part," the abdomen and limbs the "metabolic part," and the chest and heart a "rhythmic center".

-According to Dan Dugan, Steiner was a champion of the following medical pseudoscientific claims:
+According to Dan Dugan, Steiner challenged established science in the following ways: